How You Set Goals for a High Performance Culture Matters

 Here is what happens step-by-step when you regularly set goals that are not achievable.

 First, when the targets are not reached, excuses are often made.
-Whatever the reason for failure — not enough resources, not enough time, or stiff competition — there is usually a lack of accountability — either the leaders who set them, the team that agreed to them, or the people who failed to achieve them.
+Whatever the reason for failure — not enough resources, not enough time, or stiff competition — there is usually a lack of accountability either from the leaders who set them, the team that agreed to them, or the people who failed to achieve them.

 Sandbagged Goals